Premature end to U.S. state lockdowns could cause needless death, Fauci tells senators

 The COVID-19 respiratory disease caused by the new coronavirus has infected more than 1.3 million Americans and killed more than 80,600.

-Fauci, 79, testified remotely in a room lined with books as he self-quarantines after he may have come into contact with either of two members of the White House staff who were diagnosed with COVID-19.
+Fauci, 79, testified remotely in a room lined with books as he self-quarantines after two members of the White House staff were diagnosed with COVID-19.

-Medical researchers have been scrambling to find not only an effective vaccine for coronavirus but also drugs to treat it until a vaccine comes to market.
+Medical researchers have been scrambling to find not only an effective vaccine but also drugs for treatment until a vaccine comes to market.

 Fauci noted only “modest” results in tests of Gilead Sciences Inc’s remdesivir drug on hospitalized patients.